saamerm/particle-xamarin/README.md

 **Beta notice**

 This SDK is still under development and is currently released as Beta.
 Although tested, bugs and issues may be present.
 Some code might require cleanup.
-In addition, until version 1.0 is released, we cannot guarantee that API calls will not break from one Cloud SDK version to the next.
-Be sure to consult the [Change Log](https://github.com/spark/spark-sdk-ios/blob/master/CHANGELOG.md) for any breaking changes / additions to the SDK.

 ## Getting Started